Kenji Tomiki (1900-1979) was a Japanese Aikido and judo teacher and founded Aikido Shodokan, which is often referred to as Tomiki Aikido.

 In 1977 he visited Australia at the invitation of the Australian Aikido Association.
 In 1979 Kenji Tomiki died aged 79 years.

-Kenji Tomiki is probably best known in the judo world for his influence in the development of Kodokan Goshin Jutsu kata.
-His work Judo, published in 1956, is considered a classic.
-The aikido appendix to the book may be the earliest English language text on aikido.
+Kenji Tomiki is known in the judo world for his influence in the development of Kodokan Goshin Jutsu kata.
+His work Judo, published in 1956, is a classic.
+The aikido book appendix is the earliest English language text on aikido.
 More Here